Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/streamanalytics/README.md

 ![test result output screen capture](docs/images/e2e-test.PNG)

 Within the test file [e2e/e2e.ts](e2e/e2e.ts) there is the `EXPECTED_E2E_LATENCY_MS` defined to be 1s.
 So this would also need to be adjusted for a real implementation.

+#### CI/CD

+A sample CI/CD Pipeline YAML file is present in this repo under "sampleyaml.yml".
+In order to use this file, please do the following:
+   1. Update the values in the curly braces with the current Azure subscription information
+   2. Run the build command (azure-streamanalytics-cicd build -project streamanalytics/asaproj.json -outputpath streamanalytics/Output/Deploy) locally, and find the fields where the value is "null".
+These fields need to be added to the overrideParameters section of the YAML file where it says "key_vault_secret".
+It is best to store them in a keyvault and reference the secrets as demonstrated in the sample, but it is also possible to reference them directly by removing the $()
+   3. For additional jobs, please copy the AzureResourceManagerTemplateDeployment@3 task and update where it says "streamanalytics" to the new job name.